gaimars/Mental-Health-Model/README.md

 ## License

-This project is provided for educational purposes.
+This project is provided for educational purposes only.

 ## Contact